 Once students have completed their training, they must apply for registration with the Nursing and Midwifery Council (NMC) before they can be employed and practise as a nursing associate.

-All nursing associates must meet standards of proficiency standards in order to be considered by the NMC as capable of safe and effective nursing associate practice.
+All nursing associates must meet standards of proficiency in order to be considered by the NMC as capable of safe and effective nursing associate practice.
 The standards show the starting point for a registered nursing associate, many will develop additional skills and competencies to suit their working environment as they grow into the role.

 Nursing associates can continue to train and develop as part of their career pathway, and will be subject to re-validation in the same way as all other NMC registrants.